 What are the expected side effects?

 There might be some mild symptoms a day or two after receiving the vaccine.
 The most common side effects are localized pain or redness or swelling at the injection site.
 Other symptoms may include mild fever, chills, headache, joint or muscle pain, nausea and vomiting, enlarged lymph nodes under the arm, or feeling tired.
 As with all vaccines, there's a chance that there will be a serious side effect, but these are rare.
-A serious side effect might be something like an allergic reaction.
+Information Sheets for each type of COVID-19 vaccine are available

-All residents will be asked to report any adverse or unexpected reactions to your local public health nurse, a pharmacist, doctor, or nurse practitioner as soon as possible.
+All residents will be asked to report any adverse or unexpected reactions to HealthLine 811.

-Do you receive some protection from just one dose of the two-dose vaccines?
+Do you receive some protection from just one dose of the two-dose primary-series vaccines?

 If I have already had COVID-19 and recovered, do I still need to get vaccinated for COVID-19 when the vaccine is available?